 Inspection chambers, more commonly known to people outside of construction and drainage industries as a manholes, are a vital part of any underground drainage system.
 They function as an access point, allowing maintenance workers to inspect and clear drains and sort out any blockages.
-Inspection chambers allow people into the underground system to perform maintenance tasks, so they should always be property covered with the correct manhole cover.
+Inspection chambers allow people into the underground system to perform maintenance tasks, so they should always be properly covered with the correct manhole cover.
 This is especially important, as while some inspection chambers only go a few feet into the ground, some can be many metres deep, and there’s other risks associated with dealing with them too.

 Here, we’ll go over some basic information on these important items of the drainage system, as well as the range of different types and classes you can expect to come across online when looking for inspection chambers and their covers.